 - The Bachelors of Science in Nursing program is only 34 credits; nurses will need to complete additional coursework to meet the 50 credit honors requirement.
 One way of accomplishing this is taking the core courses at the University (on-line).

 Tuition for the 2017 RN to BSN program is $750 per semester (5 semesters) with PH&S Scholarship.
 This charge of $750 inclues the purchase of a UGF laptop that will be provided to each student on the first day of the summer session.
+The tuition rate for the 2015 and 2016 Cohorts is $500 per semester.

 Core and prerequisite course tuition for PH&S employees that are enrolled or are preparing to enroll in the RN to BSN Program is $150/credit (no fees).
 This applies to core courses offered via the University of Great Falls Distance Learning.